lloydkevin/hugo-wd/content/post/2006-10-28-30-firefox-downloads-per-second.md

 > Apparently, people loves them some Firefox.
 Within 24 hours of the official launch on Tuesday, there were over 2 million people using Firefox 2, and we were seeing a peak rate of more than 30 downloads per second from our website.

 With Firefox being my favorite browser, I can see what all the buzz is about.
-If this pace keeps up they&#8217;ll beat the stats of [IE7 with about 3 million in 48 hours][2].
+If this pace keeps up they'll beat the stats of [IE7 with about 3 million in 48 hours][2].
 I guess they have it right, make a good browser and people will download.
 Just for histories sack let me remind you guys of how the stats have been in the past.

   * Firefox 1.0 &#8211; 1 million downloads in 24 hours.
   * Firefox 1.5 &#8211; 1.5 million downloads in 24 hours.